streamduck-org/streamduck-docs/src/daemon/configuration.md

 # Configuration
-This page explains a bunch of different things that can be configured about Streamduck daemon
+This page explains a bunch of different things that can be configured in the Streamduck daemon.

 Configuration folder: